thatmattlove/hyperglass/docs/development/index.md

 - `footer.md` Text that appears in the footer, if enabled.
 Markdown will be rendered as HTML.
 - `hyperglass.scss` Generates SCSS file for Bulma and local customizations.
 - `index.html` Main page template.

-### Scripts

-#### `app.py`

-Main Flask application.
-Passes input to `cmd_execute.py`

-#### `cmd_execute.py`

-Matches router name to router IP, OS, and credentials.
-Passes data to `cmd_construct.py`, uses the results to execute the Netmiko action.
-Also performs error handling in the event of a [blacklist](/configuration/blacklist) match.

-#### `cmd_construct.py`

-Constructs full commands to run on routers from `hyperglass/hyperglass/config/commands.toml`.
-Also performs error handling in the event of input errors.

-#### `cmd_parser.py`

-Parses output before presentation to the user.
-For the time being, only BGP output from Cisco IOS is parsed.
-This is because for BGP Community and AS_PATH lookups, Cisco IOS returns results for *all* address families, including VPNv4.
-This script ensures that only IPv4 and IPv6 address family output is returned.

-#### `manage.py`

-Management script for perfoming one-off actions.
-For now, the only action implemented is a manual clearing of the Flask-cache cache.

-#### `templates.py`

-Renders HTML and Sass templates, compiles Sass to CSS.

-#### `vars.py`

-Imports configuration from TOML configuration files, defines default values, and exports each as a variable that can be called in other scripts.